MerkulovDaniil/hse24/homework.md

     $$
     x_{k+1} = x_k - \alpha \nabla f(x_k)
     $$

-    In this assignment, you will modify an existing Python code for gradient descent to include various line search conditions.
-You will test these modifications on two functions: a quadratic function and the Rosenbrock function.
-The main objectives are to understand how different line search strategies influence the convergence of the gradient descent algorithm and to compare their efficiencies based on the number of function evaluations.
+    In this assignment, you will enhance an existing Python code for the gradient descent algorithm by incorporating various line search strategies.
+You'll apply these enhancements to two specific functions: a quadratic function and the Rosenbrock function.
+The primary goals are to explore how different line search techniques affect the convergence behavior of the gradient descent method and to evaluate their efficiency based on the number of function evaluations required.

     ```python
     import numpy as np